crweiner/hacktoberfest-swag-list/docs/list.md

 - **Requirements**: Complete any of the tasks to win
     - Best use of AG Grid component.
     - Build the most aesthetic Reflex app.
-    - Build an app that improves DX of developer workflow.
+    - Build an app that improves DX of the dev workflow.
     - Wrap various React components in Reflex.
 - **How to sign up**: No signup needed
 - **Issues**: